Jan 07,2023

 Signs that a bath bomb has expired

-While bath bombs don’t come with a clear expiration date, there are some signs that indicate they may have passed their prime.
+While bath bombs don’t have a clear expiration date, there are some signs that they may have passed their prime.
 One of the most noticeable signs is a change in color or scent.
 If a bath bomb has lost its vibrant color or its scent has significantly faded, it may be an indication that it’s no longer at its best.
 However, it’s important to note that these changes can also occur naturally over time, even if the bath bomb is still usable.

 Another sign to watch out for is the texture of the bath bomb.
 If it feels unusually soft or crumbles easily, it may have lost its effectiveness.
 Bath bombs should have a firm texture that holds its shape until it comes into contact with water.
 If it falls apart easily or feels mushy, it’s a good indication that it has expired.